 • The field technician will complete a checklist with meter information, work performed and pictures if applicable.
 The checklist will be returned to Customer Assurance.

 • Customer Assurance will contact the customer to adjust the bill as necessary and resolve the dispute.
-If the issue is not resolved, the dispute will be reviewed by a third party who will make a final decision.

 • The customer should disregard any disconnection notices received as long as the dispute process has begun and average bill is paid.

 I paid for a plumber to detect leaks and none were found.
 Will the county reimburse me?